 - For the beef broth, I often just use water plus Organic Better Than Bouillon Beef Base.
 But since it’s salty, I always taste the recipe and stir in additional salt at the end only if needed (rather than adding a pre-measured amount of salt while the dish is cooking).

 - If you prefer to turn this into a complete one-pot recipe, you can cook your egg noodles directly in your stroganoff instead of boiling them in a separate pot.
 Just double the amount of beef broth and stir in 6 ounces (about one-third of a 16-ounce bag) of egg noodles.
 Bring to a boil, reduce to a simmer, cover, and cook for 10 to 15 minutes (stirring occasionally), until the noodles are tender and the sauce is thickened.
-Be sure to watch the liquid and add a bit more broth if the noodles absorb all of it before they’re finished cooking.
+Watch the liquid and add a bit more broth if the noodles absorb all of it before they’re finished cooking.
 After the noodles are done, proceed with the recipe by stirring in the mushrooms, sour cream, and parsley.

 - Keep in mind that if you end up with leftovers, however, separately boiled noodles will retain a better texture when reheating later.
 Noodles cooked into the stroganoff have a tendency to absorb all of the extra sauce when it comes to leftovers.